Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Introduction

 \section{Introduction}

 Uncovering the history of the Galactic disc is a fundamental problem in astrophysics, and understanding its formation as a principal stellar component of the Milky Way is a crucial goal in the theory of galaxy formation.
-An intimate knowledge of the chemical and dynamical history of the disc can allow us to understand other crucial processes in stellar and galaxy formation, such as chemical enrichment processes and the star formation history, at a high level of detail.
-This perspective about the history of the Galaxy will give us greater insight into where it is today and where it will be in the future, and knowing about our own Galaxy will help us to understand the wider Universe around us.
-However, it is difficult to achieve this understanding of the formation history of the disc due to the fact that the stars, gas, and dust in the disc are highly dissipated in comparison to other stellar structures, like the halo or the bulge, and much of its chemical and dynamical information has been lost during the period of dissipation that led to the formation of the disc as we see it today \citep{Freeman_2002}.
+An intimate knowledge of the disc's chemical and dynamical history can allow us to understand other important processes in stellar and galaxy formation, such as chemical enrichment and star formation history, at a high level of detail.
+This will give us greater insight into the Galaxy's present properties and future evolution, and knowing about our own Galaxy will help us understand the wider Universe.
+However, it is difficult to achieve this understanding of the formation history of the disc as its stars, gas, and dust are highly dissipated compared to other stellar structures, such as the halo or bulge.
+Consequently, much of its chemical and dynamical information has been lost \citep{Freeman_2002, bland_hawthorn_2010, rix_bovy_disc}.